 - Student Counseling Service

 - Parental questions and concerns

-Augustana College encourages parents to read the course catalog along with their student to gain knowledge of program and graduation requirements.
+Augustana encourages parents to read the course catalog along with their student to gain knowledge of program and graduation requirements.

 Augustana advisors take many opportunities to get to know their students.
-They will meet with students to plan course schedules, discuss activities on campus that may be of interest, recommend visits to local attractions or areas of interest, and/or work on service projects.
+They meet with students to plan course schedules, discuss activities on campus that may be of interest, recommend visits to local attractions or areas of interest, and/or work on service projects.
 During the first year, academic advisors guide students to ensure they understand the general education and graduation requirements, and help the students in career exploration.

 Often, faculty members meet with students outside of the classroom in various settings, such as Brew by the Slough, athletic events, during faculty office hours, in residence halls, and will travel with students for curricular trips.
 Many advising groups meet to engage in social activities throughout the school year as well.